MOJTABAFA/Video_Microscopy_Analysis/README.md

-## Problem-1 Measure the propogation of the virus over time between neighboring cells.
+## Analysis of Viral Propagation and Cardiomyocyte Activity

+This project explores two significant areas of cellular analysis using time-lapse imaging: assessing the propagation of a virus among neighboring cells and evaluating the contractile behavior of cardiomyocytes.

+---

+### Problem 1: Measuring Viral Propagation Over Time

+**Dataset Overview**
+The dataset for this analysis is provided in the stack `problem1_viralpropagation.tif`, which consists of a two-channel time-lapse capturing:
+- **Phase contrast** (Channel 1)
+- **Viral expression** (Channel 2)

-The stack `problem1_viralpropagation.tif` is a two-channel (phase and viral expression) time-lapse of the infection process.
-The second channel reports the amount of virus expressed in each cell.
-This specific virus causes the cells to form syncitia, i.e., it causes cells with single nuclei to fuse into multi-nucleated cells.
-The data was acquired with 20x objective with an approximate pixel size of 300nm and the time interval of 15 min between frames.
+This dataset records the infection progression over time, where the second channel indicates viral expression levels within individual cells.
+The virus studied induces syncytium formation, causing single-nucleus cells to merge into multi-nucleated cells.
+The data was acquired using a 20x objective lens, with an approximate pixel size of 300 nm and a time interval of 15 minutes between frames.

-From this movie, measure the following:
+**Analysis Objectives**

-a.
-Rate at which the expression of virus grows once a cell is infected.
+- **Rate of Viral Expression Growth**: Quantify the rate at which viral expression increases in a cell after infection.

-b.
-The duration of the infection cycle in this field of view.
-For example, how long does it take a newly infected cell to express virus titers similar to the previously infected cells?
+- **Infection Cycle Duration**: Measure the time it takes for a newly infected cell to reach viral titer levels comparable to previously infected cells within the field of view.

-c. (bonus) Difference in speed at which nuclei of the uinfected and infected cells move.

-## Problem-2 Measure the local contractile activity of beating cardiomyocytes.
+- **(Bonus)** Comparison of Nuclear Movement: Analyze and compare the movement speed of nuclei between infected and uninfected cells.

+---

+### Problem 2: Measuring Contractile Activity of Cardiomyocytes

+**Dataset Overview**
-The stack `problem2_beatingcardiomyocytes.tif` is a label-free time-lapse of intrinsic anisotropy (birefringence) of cardiomyocytes.
-The anisotropic myofibrils within cardiomyocytes are visible against isotropic background.
-The movie was acquired at 100fps and the pixel size is approrximately 100nm.
+The dataset `problem2_beatingcardiomyocytes.tif` is a label-free time-lapse recording showing the intrinsic anisotropy (birefringence) of cardiomyocytes, highlighting:

-From this movie, measure the following:
+- The anisotropic myofibrils visible within cardiomyocytes against an isotropic background.

+This data was captured at a high frame rate of 100 fps, with an approximate pixel size of 100 nm, providing detailed visual insights into cardiomyocyte contractility.

+**Analysis Objectives**
-a.
-Map of the direction of movement of myofibrils and other cell components.
+- **Directional Movement Mapping**: Generate a map that visualizes the direction of movement of myofibrils and other cellular components.

-b.
-Map of the magnitude of movement of myofibrils and other cell components.
+- **Magnitude of Movement Mapping**: Create a map that indicates the magnitude of movement for myofibrils and other cellular structures.

-c. (bonus) Alignment between the orientation of myofibril and the local direction of beat, ignoring other cellular structures.
+- **(Bonus)** Myofibril Orientation and Beat Alignment: Assess the alignment between the orientation of myofibrils and the local direction of contraction, disregarding other cellular structures.

+---

+These analyses offer valuable insights into the dynamics of viral infection and the contractile behavior of cardiomyocytes, enhancing our understanding of cellular functions through advanced image analysis techniques.